mapninja/Earthsys144/GLOSSARY.md

 The smallest cell in a raster dataset.
 Each pixel stores a value, such as reflectance, temperature, elevation, probability, or class.

+## Percent Change

+A measure of change expressed relative to the starting value, usually as a percentage.
+Percent change is often more useful than absolute change when comparing places with very different starting values.

 ## PLSS (Public Land Survey System)

 A land subdivision system used in much of the United States.
 PLSS grids can be useful as a reference framework in historical mapping and georeferencing exercises.